bsdphk/Ntimed/README.rst

 What happens next ?
 ~~~~~~~~~~~~~~~~~~~

-The plan is to have the first production ready release in Q1/2015.
+The plan is to have the first production-ready release in Q1/2015.

-Hopefully OS releases will then adopt Ntimed, first as alternative
+Hopefully OS releases will then adopt Ntimed - first as an alternative
 to, and later as replacement for NTPD in client applications.

 It is not my intent to start and manage an entirely new FOSS project
-around Ntimed, Harlan from The Network Time Foundation has agreed
+around Ntimed.
+Harlan from The Network Time Foundation has agreed
 to adopt Ntimed and it will run in/with/parallel to the NTPD project.
 Or something.
 We still need to flesh out all those details.